Scott2bReal/RB129/RB129_study_questions_answers.md

 sparky = GoodDog.new("Sparky")
 ```

-This code is very similar to the last example, except that `GoodDog#initialize`
+This code is similar to the last one, but in this case `GoodDog#initialize`
-is defined differently.
-In this example it takes one parameter `name`.
-It takes
+is defined with one parameter `name`.
+It assigns the instance variable `@name`
-the object passed to it as an argument and assigns it to the `@name` isntance
-variable.
-In this case, on line 7 `"Sparky"` is passed as an argument, so that
+to the object which is passed in as an argument, in this case a `String` object
-is what is assigned to `@name` when the new `GoodDog` object is created.
+`Sparky`.

-This is an example of a constructor method assinging value to an instance
+This is an example of a constructor method defining the state of an instance of
-variable upon instantiation of an object.
+a class upon instantiation.

 ---